KaviduIsura/cbc-frontend/README.md

-# CBC Frontend - E-commerce & Admin Dashboard
+# ELEVÉ Frontend - E-commerce & Admin Dashboard

 A modern, full-featured React-based e-commerce platform with comprehensive admin dashboard for managing products, orders, customers, and users.

 ## 📋 Project Overview

-CBC Frontend is a sophisticated e-commerce application built with React and Vite, featuring:
+ELEVÉ Frontend is a sophisticated e-commerce application built with React and Vite, featuring:

 - **Customer-facing e-commerce platform** with product browsing, cart, wishlist, and checkout
 - **Comprehensive admin dashboard** for product and order management